-- All windows and doors shall be properly closed, including pass-through wood-box doors and pet doors.
+- Testing shall occur after everything is roughed-in/ installed that will penetrate the building envelope (plumbing, electrical, HVAC, ventilation, combustion appliances, etc.) and the air barrier has been installed.
+Testing should NOT be conducted when wind gusts exceed 15 mph. - All windows and doors shall be properly closed, including pass-through wood-box doors and pet doors.
 All interior doors shall be left open. - All exhaust fan openings, vent openings, and intakeair vents with backdraft dampers (e.g., dryer vents and kitchen, bathroom, utility room, whole-house, range vents, etc.) shall NOT be sealed.
 Exterior vent openings without backdraft dampers (e.g., some continuous ventilation systems) shall be temporarily sealed for the test.
 Heat recovery ventilator supply openings shall be sealed.
 Heat recovery ventilator exhaust openings should have backdraft dampers and shall not be sealed.

+The blower door test does not measure air leakage.
+(It is a measurement of the size of all the holes in the home.)
+This is converted to an estimate of average annual air leakage by applying math to the blower door test results.
+The final result is called ACH Natural.

 Single Point Blower Door Test Math

-Step 1:

-Convert the blower door test value from CFM50 to ACH50 (air change per hour at 50 Pascals pressure difference)
+ne blower door test value from CFM50 to ACH50 (air er hour at 50 Pascals pressure difference)

-ACH50 = CFM50 x 60/ Building Volume (cubic feet)
+ACH50 = 0 CFM50 x 60/ Building Volume (cubic feet)

-Step 2:

-Convert the ACH50 to ACH Natural ACH natural = ACH50/20
+ne ACH50 to ACH Natural natural = ACH50/20

-Example:

-House Volume = 15000 cubic feet Blower door test results = 1600 CFM50
+e Volume = 15,000 cubic feet er door test results = 1,600 CFM50

-Step 1: ACH50 = (1600 x 60) / 15000 = 6.4
+Step 1 : ACH50 = (1,600 x 60) / 15,000 = 6.4

-Step 2: ACH natural = 6.4 / 20 = 0.32 ACH
+Step 2 2: ACH natural = 6.4 / 20 = 0.32 ACH